 A. To ensure that Greeks conduct themselves in a manner that is beneficial to themselves, Northern Michigan University, and the surrounding community, they will be expected to:

-3) abide by the guidelines and regulations of the National Interfraternity Conference (fraternities), and the National Panhellenic Conference (sororities), the Greek governing council/s, and the terms and conditions of this statement.
+c.
+Abide by the guidelines and regulations of their associated conference (National Interfraternity Conference, National Panhellenic Conference, etc.), the Greek governing council/s, and the terms and conditions of this statement.

 B. Individual members of Greek organizations who are in violation of any University statutes, rules, or regulations will be subject to the process and penalties outlined in the Student Code.

-C. Greek organizations whose members are in violation of University statutes, rules, or regulations or who fail to abide by the guidelines and regulations of the National Interfraternity Conference (fraternities), the National Panhellenic Conference (sororities), the FIPG policy, or the terms and conditions of the Greek Invitational Agreement, regardless of whether the individuals are identified, will be subject to the process and penalties of their respective judicial processes.
+C. Greek organizations whose members are in violation of University statutes, rules, or regulations or who fail to abide by the guidelines and regulations of their organization’s associated conference or the terms and conditions of the Greek Invitational Agreement, regardless of whether the individuals are identified, will be subject to the process and penalties of their respective judicial processes.

 D. Greek organizations whose members are in violation of University rules or regulations may be subjected to one or more penalties implemented by the Dean of Students.
 Penalties include but are not restricted to: